Titus Andronicus: Television

 The most significant difference from the original play concerned the character of Young Lucius, who is a much more important figure in the adaptation; he is present throughout Act 1, and retrieves the murder weapon after the death of Mutius; it is his knife which Titus uses to kill the fly; he aids in the capture of Chiron and Demetrius; he is present throughout the final scene.
 Much as Julie Taymor would do in her 1999 filmic adaptation, Howell set Young Lucius as the centre of the production to prompt the question "What are we doing to the children?"
 At the end of the play, as Lucius delivers his final speech, the camera stays on Young Lucius rather than his father, who is in the far background and out of focus, as he stares in horror at the coffin of Aaron's child (which has been killed off-screen).
 Thus the production became "in part about a boy's reaction to murder and mutilation.
 We see him losing his innocence and being drawn into this adventure of revenge; yet, at the end we perceive that he retains the capacity for compassion and sympathy."

 In 2001, the animated sitcom South Park based an episode on the play.
 In "Scott Tenorman Must Die", Eric Cartman is swindled by Scott Tenorman.
 Cartman tries various methods to get his money back, but Scott remains always one step ahead.
 He then decides to exact revenge on Scott.
 After numerous failed attempts, he hatches a plan which culminates in him having Scott's parents killed, the bodies of whom he then cooks in chili, which he feeds to Scott.
 He then gleefully reveals his deception as Scott finds his mother's finger in the chilli.

-The Netflix TV series Unbreakable Kimmy Schmidt features a character originally named Ronald Wilkerson that changed his name to Titus Andromedon, possibly derived from this play.
+The Netflix TV series Unbreakable Kimmy Schmidt features a character originally named Ronald Wilkerson who changed his name to Titus Andromedon, possibly derived from this play.